The Potential of Business AI: Engineering Best Practices

 7. Engineering Best Practices for Business AI

 When integrating Artificial Intelligence (AI) into business operations, adhering to engineering best practices is crucial not only for the success of the AI implementation but also for maintaining trust and compliance with regulatory standards.
 These practices ensure that AI systems are reliable, efficient, and aligned with business objectives and ethical norms.
-For a deeper understanding, you might find this Guide to Enterprise AI Solutions Evaluation helpful.

 7.1.
 Robust Data Governance